microsoft/foldingdiff/README.md

 ### Maximum training similarity TM scores

 After generating sequences, we can calculate TM-scores to evaluate the simliarity of the generated sequences and the original sequences.
-This is done using the script under `bin/tmscore_training.py`.
+This is done using the script under `bin/tmscore_training.py` and requires data to have been downloaded prior (see above).

 ### Visualizing diffusion "folding" process